-Day 1: Meet trip leader in lobby of Sarova Stanley Hotel at 9 am for a brief orientation, followed by transfer to the Flying Kites School in Njabini, Kenya.
-Participants also choose to stay in the Tune Hotel the night before, and your trip leader can help make a reservation for you.
-Today you’ll have the opportunity to see what it is we do at Flying Kites, meet the kids and team in Kenya, and explore our community.
+Day 1: Meet your trip leader in the lobby of Sarova Stanley Hotel at 10 am for a brief orientation, followed by transfer to Flying Kites School in Njabini, Kenya.
+Participants can also choose to stay at a more budget option like ibis Styles Hotel the night before, and your trip leader can help make a reservation.
+At Flying Kites, you’ll have the opportunity to see what we do, meet the students and team in Kenya, and explore our community.

-Day 3: Depart Flying Kites: This morning we’ll depart for Arusha, TZ.
-This trip is often times a mini safari in itself, keep a look out for zebra, gazelle and giraffe!
-Once we arrive at our hotel in Arusha, we’ll have a brief meeting with our guides and have plenty of time to relax and unwind in the swimming pool.
+Day 3: Depart Flying Kites: This morning you will depart for Arusha, TZ.
+This trip is often times a mini safari in itself; keep a look out for zebra, gazelle and giraffe!
+Once you arrive at your hotel in Arusha, you'll have a brief meeting with the guides and have time to relax and unwind before your climb begins the next day.

-Day 4: Kilimanjaro: Machame Hut (3,000 m) 6-8 hours walking.
-The climb starts from Machame gate (1800m) after a short walk through the colorful banana and coffee farms of Machame village.
+Day 4: Kilimanjaro: Machame Hut (3,000 m) The climb starts from Machame gate (1800m) after a short walk through the colorful banana and coffee farms of Machame village.
 The path follows a ridge through dense montane forest.
 This is a rich, forested area on the mountain and where 98% of the water on Kilimanjaro originates.
-We may get our first closer look at the glaciated dome of Kibo if the evening clouds permit (6-7 hours walking throughout the day).
+You may get our first closer look at the glaciated dome of Kibo if the evening clouds permit (6-7 hours walking throughout the day).

-Day 9: Summit day: Mweka forest camp (3100 m) We will start our ascent by headlamp at about 12 a.m. so that we can be up on the Crater rim by sunrise.
-The climb over volcanic scree has some well-graded zig zags and a slow but steady pace will take us to Stella Point (5,735 m) in about five or six hours.
-We will rest there for a short time to enjoy the sunrise over Mawenzi.
-From here we’ll continue along the crater rim to Uhuru Peak (5,896 m), passing close to the spectacular glaciers and ice cliffs that still occupy most of the summit area.
-The descent to Barafu is surprisingly fast, and after some refreshment, we continue to descend to reach our final Mweka forest camp (12 hours walking throughout the day)
+Day 9: Summit day: Mweka forest camp (3100 m) You will start your ascent by headlamp at about 12 a.m. so that you can be up on the Crater rim by sunrise.
+The climb over volcanic scree has some well-graded zig zags and a slow but steady pace will take you to Stella Point (5,735 m) in about five or six hours.
+You will rest there for a short time to enjoy the sunrise over Mawenzi.
+From here, continue along the crater rim to Uhuru Peak (5,896 m), passing close to the spectacular glaciers and ice cliffs that still occupy most of the summit area.
+The descent to Barafu is surprisingly fast, and after some refreshment, you continue to descend to reach your final Mweka forest camp (12 hours walking throughout the day).

 Day 10: Mweka forest camp to Mweka Gate (1,650 m); A sustained descent through lovely forest with lush undergrowth takes us to Mweka National Park gate.
-From here will be transferred to our hotel in Arusha where we’ll spend the afternoon resting poolside!
+From here you will be transferred to your hotel in Arusha where you can spend the afternoon resting poolside!
 (3-4 hours walking throughout the day) Group celebratory dinner in Arusha.

 Day 11: Depart Kilimanjaro (JRO) for home, proud at having successfully topped out on one the world’s seven summits!
 Time to start planning your next adventure....